skyemk/Sri-Lanka-National-Spatial-Data-Infrastructure-NSDI-Layers/README.md

 ## 📂 What’s in this repo?

 * `download_layers.py` → A Python script to automatically download **all available layers** from the NSDI MapServer in their original formats.
-* `SriLanka_Layers.zip` → A compressed archive containing all layers.
+* `Release file` → A compressed archive containing all layers.

 ## 🔽 Where does the data come from?